Effective contraction of skinning maps: Introduction

 Improving on the main result of~\cite{BarDil96} (Thm.~\ref{t:BD} below), we show:

-\begin{thm} Suppose $X$ is a Riemman surface of finite-type and let $Y$ be a disk or a punctured disk and~$\pi\colon Y\rar X$ be a holomorphic covering map.
+\begin{thm} Suppose $X$ is a Riemann surface of finite-type and let $Y$ be a disk or a punctured disk.
+Further let~$\pi\colon Y\rar X$ be a holomorphic covering map.
 Then, the norm of the corresponding Poincar\'e series operator satisfies: